 We encourage first time community group members at KHC to join a newly formed community group; these groups use the Rooted curriculum as their initial study.
 New community groups will be launching multiple times throughout the year so you'll have many opportunities to jump into a group.
-To take the next step, please click on the button below to register.
+To learn more, please contact Ariana Yates at

 If you've previously gone through the Rooted curriculum at KHC, we have existing community groups that you can join.
 Click on the button below to view a list of existing community groups already meeting throughout the South Bay – you'll be able to contact a community group leader, request more information about their group, and register.